Windows OS Hub

 Using Managed Service Accounts (MSA and gMSA) in Active Directory

-Managed Service Account (MSA) is a special type of Active Directory account that can be used to securely run services, applications, and scheduled tasks.
-The basic idea is that the password for these accounts is completely managed by Active Directory.
-A complex password with a length of 240 characters is automatically generated for them, which changes automatically (by default, every 30 days).
-Only Kerberos is used for authentication (no NTLM security issues), interactive logon isn’t allowed, the password is not known to anyone and is not stored on the local system (you cannot extract the password from the LSASS system process with mimikatz or similar tools).
-This way, to start a service or unattended jobs, you don’t need to create individual service users in AD and manage their passwords.
+You can use Managed Service Accounts (MSA) to securely run services, applications, and scheduler tasks on servers and workstations in an Active Directory domain.
+The MSA is a special type of account for which the AD generates a complex password (240 characters) and automatically changes the password every 30 days.
+MSA cannot be used for interactive login, the password is not known to anyone and is not stored on the local system (you cannot extract the password from the LSASS system process using mimikatz or similar tools).
+So to run services or automated jobs, you don’t have to create separate service users in AD and manage their passwords.

 Contents: